AIWebAssist/AIWebAssist-Server/README.md

 ## Local Setup

-1. Create local SSL certificates:
+1. Create local SSL certificates (if you are running on windows, run the commends from wsl)

     a.
 Allow the script by running: `chmod +x ssl/generate_certs.sh`